teamzeromagic/zeromagic-docs/docs/flow-builder/blocks/flow-control/if-else.md

 ### Return Value

-`condition` - Returns the result of the condition evaluation, indicating whether the condition evaluated to true or false.
+`val` - Returns the result of the condition evaluation, indicating whether the condition evaluated to true or false.

 :::warning Deleting If Else Block